Dixie Fire (Library)

 - Listos offers a First Aid Kit for Your Mind.
 (Also available in other languages.)

 - Share your story - The Dixie Fire Stories Facebook group provides a place to share personal experiences about the Dixie Fire.
 (If you wish to be part of the project contact Joanne Burgueno, the photographer, at (530) 927-7255 or through Facebook.)
-You can also share your story with California Chronicles, a diverse collection of stories that shine a light on the invaluable experiences and contributions of older Californians.
-The Westwood museum has also started a project to collect written accounts of people’s personal experiences during the Dixie Fire, to be assembled in a binder to be kept at the museum for public viewing.
+You can also share your story with California Chronicles, a diverse collection of stories that shine a light on older Californians' invaluable experiences and contributions.
+The Westwood Museum has also started a project to collect written accounts of people's personal experiences during the Dixie Fire, to be assembled in a binder to be kept at the museum for public viewing.
 Photos are welcomed also.
 (There is no deadline or required format or length.)

 - Library - Thank you for your support!

 - We are slowly taking book donations.
 Please contact Lindsay at 530-283-6310 in advance for large amounts for Greenville.

 - Our lovely County Library & Friends Group neighbors in El Dorado created a GoFundMe page for our Library specifically.